-In terms of projects that are relevant to this priority, the Horizon Europe EURMARS125 project -which brings together partners from UfM countries such as Greece, Cyprus, France, Slovenia, Albania and Spain-, kicked-off in October 2022.
+In terms of projects that are relevant to this priority, the Horizon Europe EURMARS project -which brings together partners from UfM countries such as Greece, Cyprus, France, Slovenia, Albania and Spain-, kicked-off in October 2022.
 The aim of EURMARS is to expand the common risk assessment practices currently deployed by authorities to enable the development, deployment and evaluation of a secure multitasking maritime surveillance platform.
 Its architecture will build on the lessons learnt of previous initiatives, and assimilate the knowledge of the key stakeholders and their practice on CISE and other relevant systems.
+Other recent and ongoing projects include E-FishMed, the Mediterranean virtual regional training academy on fisheries control and inspection which was launched in 2022 and encourages cooperation in combatting IUU fishing, and the Strata data platform, launched in 2021 by UNEP and FAO, which identifies and monitors environmental stresses potentially influencing threats to peace and security.